f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Below is an example of viewing and configuring the passphrase and salt for the primary-key via the API:

-To view the key use the following API call:
+To view the key, use the following API call:

 .. code-block:: bash